 The Cost of Staying Silent

 After sharing in on a core memory that none of us expected, we returned to the road, the long stretch toward Texas still waiting ahead.
-Joy seemed to gather in our hearts, as a kind of quiet excitement filled the car the further we pushed down the highway.
+Joy seemed to gather in our hearts, as a kind of quiet anticipation filled the car the further we pushed down the highway.
 The road stretched ahead, long and open, but the weight of the night felt lighter now.
 Laughter mixed with music, and even in the silences, there was comfort.
-We were chasing more than just a destination, we were moving toward something that felt familiar yet full of stability.
+We were chasing more than just a destination, we were moving toward a period of adventure.

-And before we knew it, we were at my grand-parents house.
-The plants outside were beautiful, the surroundings familiar, with the warm glow of their porchlight.
+And before we knew it, we were at my families house.
+The plants outside were just as beautiful from the last time I had visited, the surroundings familiar, with the warm glow of their porch light.
 It was just as I remembered it.
-Stepping out of the car, the comfort of the warm Texas heat, filled with anticipation of what the trip would bring.
+Up stepping out of the car, we were met with the comfort of the warm Texas heat, filled with excitement of what the trip would bring.

 If this reflection stirred memories of your own, take a moment to sit with them.
-Consider where unspoken expectations may have shaped your past, and where clearer communication might open new doors moving forward.
-Whether you reflect privately or journal your thoughts, let this me a reminder: growth often comes from the conversations we once avoided.
+Consider where unspoken expectations, unclear communication, or culture made all the difference.
+Whether you choose to reflect privately, journal your thoughts, share them with loved ones, or communicate them online, let this be a reminder: growth happens from our mistakes.

 ***These are my personal opinions and may not be those of my employer.***